A Parent's Guide to Special Education / Special Needs

 IDELR - Individuals with Disabilities Education Law Reporter.
 Specialized full text reporting service publishes policy letters and administrative level actions as well as case law.

 Infants and toddlers.
 Children not yet three years of age.
 Instructional placement.
-Phrase used to describe the situation in which a child spends at least half of his/her school day in special education.
+Phrase is used to describe the situation in which a child spends at least half of his/her school day in special education.

 Intellectual disability.
 The student experiences significantly sub-average general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period that adversely affects a child's educational performance.